 - Don’t crowd the air fryer.
 Stacking meatballs in the air fryer will ensure that they do not brown properly.
 Make sure to arrange the meatballs in a single layer in the basket of the air fryer.
 If you run out of room, not to worry.
 Just cook the meatballs in batches.

-- Allow the meatballs to cool completely before sealing them in an airtight container and storing them in the refrigerator for up to 4 days.
+- Allow the meatballs to cool completely before sealing them in an airtight container and storing them in the refrigerator for up to 4 days or freeze them for up to 2 months.

 - To reheat, preheat the air fryer to 250˚F, arrange the meatballs in a single layer in the basket of the air fryer, and fry for 5 minutes or until heated through.
 Or, reheat in the oven at 300˚F for 10 minutes or until heated through.